Safe seat: Philippines

-Under the usual definition, Capiz–1st has been held by the Liberal Party since 1946, except from 1953 to 1957.
-Bohol's 3rd district has been held by the Nacionalista Party from 1946 to 1972.
+Under the usual definition, Capiz–1st has been held by the Liberal Party since 1946, except from 1953 to 1957; as the Liberals have not nominated someone in this district in the 2025 election, their domination of this district will end.
+Bohol's 3rd district has been held by the Nacionalista Party from 1912 to 1972.

 South Korea

-From 1960s, Parliamentary Constituencies in Gyeongsang region especially Northern Gyeongbuk and Western Gyeongnam are considered as safe seats for People Power Party.
+From the 1960s, parliamentary constituencies in Gyeongsang region, especially Northern Gyeongbuk and Western Gyeongnam, are considered as safe seats for People Power Party.

-City centres of Busan and Southeastern Gyeongnam, Daegu and Southern Gyeogbuk and Parliamentary constituencies in rural Gangwon, Chungbuk, Chungnam and Gyeonggi and affluent villages such as Gangnam-gu, Seocho-gu, Songpa-gu and Yongsan-gu of Seoul and Bundang-gu of Seongnam are also considered as safe seats for People Power Party.
+City centres in Southeastern Gyeongnam, Southern Gyeogbuk and parliamentary constituencies in rural Gangwon, Chungbuk, Chungnam and Gyeonggi and affluent villages in such as Gangnam-gu, Seocho-gu, Songpa-gu and Yongsan-gu of Seoul, Haeundae-gu, Nam-gu, Dongnae-gu and Suyeong-gu of Busan are also considered as safe seats for People Power Party.

-Parliamentary constituencies in Industrial areas and built up residential areas in Gyeonggi, Southeastern Gyeongnam, Cheongju - Daejeon - Sejong City and Jeonbuk and Jeonnam are considered as safe seats for Democratic Party.
+Parliamentary constituencies in industrial areas and built-up residential areas in Gyeonggi, Southeastern Gyeongnam, Cheongju – Daejeon – Sejong City and Jeolla regions such as Jeonbuk and Jeonnam are considered as safe seats for the Democratic Party.